-Unit aim (s) This unit is aimed at those whose

-responsibility it is to ensure medical devices

-in the perioperative environment are safe for

-use.

-Learners will have the opportunity to

-consolidate safe working practices which are

-underpinned by an understanding of sterile
+Unit aim (s) This unit is aimed at those whose responsibility it is to ensure medical devices in the perioperative environment are safe for use.
+Learners will have the opportunity to consolidate safe working practices which are underpinned by an understanding of sterile practices and fields within the perioperative environment.
+Assessment requirements specified by a sector or regulatory body (if appropriate) This unit must be assessed in line with Skills for Health Assessment Principles.
+Details of the relationship of the unit and relevant National Occupational Standards This unit links to PCS2.

-Title: H/616/5147 Provide support to the surgical team when preparing individuals for operative and invasive procedures Level: 3 Credit Value: 4 GLH: 32 TQT: 40 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand how to prepare individuals for operative and invasive procedures in line with national guidelines, policies, protocols and good practice 1.1 Explain how to apply standard precautions to the preparation of individuals for operative and invasive procedures 1.2 Explain the importance of applying standard precautions to the health and safety of individuals 1.3 Identify sources of contamination when preparing individuals for operative and invasive procedures 1.4 Explain the dangers of re-using single use equipment Understand the factors to be considered in the choice of surgical instruments and supplementary items during operative procedures 2.1 Identify the types, purpose and functions of surgical instruments and supplementary items used in the surgical environment 2.2 Describe potential hazards of using surgical instruments and ways to minimise the risk of harm 2.3 Explain the factors affecting the choice of surgical instruments and supplementary items 2.4 Identify the factors which inform the choice of sites for attachment of surgical instruments 2.5 Explain how different types of skin preparation agents and surgical drapes are used in the surgical environment to provide barriers to cross infection

-3. Be able to support others to individuals for operative and • Confirm the individual's identity and gain valid consent

-procedures Apply standard precautions for infection control
+Title: Level: Credit Value: H/616/5147 Provide support to the surgical team when preparing individuals for operative and invasive procedures 3 GLH: 32 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand how to prepare individuals for operative and invasive procedures in line with national guidelines, policies, protocols and good practice 1.1 Explain how to apply standard precautions to the preparation of individuals for operative and invasive procedures 1.2 Explain the importance of applying standard precautions to the health and safety of individuals 1.3 Identify sources of contamination when preparing individuals for operative and invasive procedures 1.4 Explain the dangers of re-using single use equipment 2.
+Understand the factors to be considered in the choice of surgical instruments and supplementary items during operative procedures 2.1 Identify the types, purpose and functions of surgical instruments and supplementary items used in the surgical environment 2.2 Describe potential hazards of using surgical instruments and ways to minimise the risk of harm 2.3 Explain the factors affecting the choice of surgical instruments and supplementary items 2.4 Identify the factors which inform the choice of sites for attachment of surgical instruments 2.5 Explain how different types of skin preparation agents and surgical drapes are used in the surgical environment to provide barriers to cross infection Be able to support others to prepare individuals for operative and invasive procedures 3.1 Confirm the individual's identity and gain valid consent 3.2 Apply standard precautions for infection control

-3.3 Implement health and safety measures relevant to the procedure and environment

-3.4 Identify the individual's operative site, clarifying any queries with the

-appropriate person

-3.5 Support others to prepare the individual

-for an operative or invasive procedure,

-maximising their dignity, comfort and

-safety

-4. Be able to select, handle and surgical instruments and sup • Select and handle surgical instruments and supplementary items safely and in

-items for operative and inva- sive line with the manufacturers' instructions

-procedures 4.2 Select an appropriate site in the sterile

-field for attaching surgical instruments

-and supplementary items

-4.3 Account for and record all items and

-swabs used in the preparation of the

-operative site in line with local policies

-and protocols

-4.4 Dispose of waste generated during

-1. 1 surgical preparation in line with local

-policies and protocols

-policies and protocols
+3.3 Implement health and safety measures relevant to the procedure and environment 3.4 Identify the individual's operative site, clarifying any queries with the appropriate person 3.5 Support others to prepare the individual for an operative or invasive procedure, maximising their dignity, comfort and safety 4.
+Be able to select, handle and dispose of surgical instruments and supplementary items for operative and invasive procedures 4.1 Select and handle surgical instruments and supplementary items safely and in line with the manufacturers' instructions 4.2 Select an appropriate site in the sterile field for attaching surgical instruments and supplementary items 4.3 Account for and record all items and swabs used in the preparation of the operative site in line with local policies and protocols 4.4 Dispose of waste generated during surgical preparation in line with local policies and protocols